mitmath/Parallel-Computing-Spoke/README.md

 **Lectures:** Mondays, Wednesdays, and Fridays 11 AM - 12 AM in room 36-144.

 **Prerequisites:** 18.03, 18.06, or equivalents, and some programming experience.
-You should have taken the [first half-semester numerical "hub" 18.S190/16.S090](https://github.com/mitmath/numerical_hub).
+Though not required, you should have taken  the [first half-semester numerical "hub" 18.S190/16.S090](https://github.com/mitmath/numerical_hub).
 Familiarity with Julia is assumed.

 **Instructors:** A. Edelman